 Sightseeing in New York can be expensive.
 But with the CityPASS, you can save up to 40% on the top attractions in New York, including the Top of the Rock Observation Deck, American Museum of Natural History, 9/11 Memorial & Museum, and more!

+The CityPASS is a prepaid ticket booklet that allows you to skip the line and save up to 50% with their special discounted prices!
 You can choose between their 3 or 6-attraction pass, depending on how many attractions you plan to visit.
 Instead of constraining yourself to seeing all attractions within a day or two, you can spread these out over a relaxing few days as the pass is valid for 9 consecutive days.
-Get your pass here!
+Click here to get your pass!

 *You can refer to my map that’s colour-coded based on the days in the itinerary detailed below.